Snap to Network

 • T_AUTOMOBI or T_AUTOMOBILES

-• The OBJECTID or FID field provided should contain a unique integer (numeric) value for each polyline feature.
-If the OBJECTID or FID field is provided as a float, it will be converted to an integer.
+• The OBJECTID or FID field provided must contain a unique integer (numeric) value for each polyline feature.
+If the OBJECTID or FID field is provided as a float, it is converted to an integer.

 • The Split Distance, Split Duration, and Heading parameters are optional.

-• If some features from the target features being snapped are missing geometry, Track ID values, or start time values, these features will be discarded from the snapped features.
+• Target features missing geometry, Track ID values, or start time values are discarded from the snapped features.

 Parameters